 The Sponsor must submit a completed, signed Change Order Request (HTF-2C) form.
-The Change Order Request form must be signed by the Sponsor, Contractor, and beneficiary.
+The Change Order Request form must be signed by the Sponsor, Contractor, and Homeowner.
 The Authority's inspector will review the proposed Change Order and either approve or deny the request.
 The Authority will communicate its decision to the Sponsor in writing.
 The Authority may revoke a portion or the entire award if a Sponsor makes changes to the project without prior approval.

 CHANGE ORDERS submitted to request a CHANGE IN CONTRACTOR must be substantiated and involve extenuating circumstances.
 An Authority inspector will review the requested Contractor change to determine if it will be allowed.
 If a Contractor change is approved by the Authority, the new Contractor CANNOT submit a revised Work Write-up in place of the already approved Work Write-up.
-If revisions are needed to the approved Work Write-up, then the new Contractor may submit an additional change order to the Authority for review and approval.
+If revisions are needed to the approved Work Write-up, then a change order must be submitted to the Authority for review and approval.